 Health & Wellness

 Your pet’s size helps determine when it’s safe for them to play outside in the cold.
-To make the process easy to determine, we created the Cold Weather Safety Chart.
+To make your decision about outdoor fun easier, we created a Cold Weather Safety Chart.

 Familiarity with the cold

-Safety also depends on whether your dog is used to being outdoors.
-If they’re a cold-friendly breed (like huskies), or used to outdoor winter fun then it’s OK to trust your individual pup’s comfort level.
+Safety also depends on whether your dog is used to being outdoors during colder conditions.
+If they’re a cold-friendly breed (like Siberian Huskies) or are used to being outdoors in colder temperatures, then it’s OK to trust your individual pup’s comfort level.
+However, dogs generally shouldn’t sleep outside, especially when temperatures hit below 45 degrees Fahrenheit.

 Photo by Brooke Cagle on Unsplash